-HFI Benefits uses our QubeFlex 2.0 add-on to administer flexible benefits for our clients; employers simply determine the employee classes they want to use and how much money per class that they want to allocate; for example, single employees (which could be employees who are not married or have dependents) may be given 300 credits, while family employees (employees who are married or have dependents) would get 500 credits.
-At the beginning of each plan year, using a web application, employees need simply decide which amount of benefit credits (dollars) they would like allocated to each spending account category.
+With QubeFlex 2.0, employers simply determine the employee classes they want to use and how many credits (dollars) per class that they want to allocate; for example, single employees (which could be employees who are not married nor have dependents) may be given 300 credits, while family employees (employees who are married or have dependents) might get 500 credits.
+At the beginning of each plan year, using a simple and intuitive web or mobile application, employees decide where to allocate their credits.
 An employee's allocations cannot be changed within the plan year unless there has been a ‘life changing status change’; this CRA guideline provides an element of insurance risk so claims can be treated preferentially from a tax perspective.

 There is also a specific list of non-taxable HSA eligible claim categories on the CRA website

-Although Health and Wellness spending accounts are offered by most traditional group insurers, many have group size restrictions before they’ll allow them to be added to a traditional insured benefit plan; depending on the insurer, the restrictions are as high as 25, 50, or even more required employees on the policy.
-It is for these reasons and more why HFIB prefers to use QubeFlex 2.0 as our primary Health and Wellness Spending Account option: QubeFlex 2.0 can be added on to ANY benefit plan.
+Although Health and Wellness spending accounts are offered by most traditional group insurers, many have group size restrictions before they’ll allow them to be added to a traditional insured benefit plan.
+Depending on the insurer, the restrictions can be as high as 25, 50, or even more required employees on the policy, and insurers tend not to be as flexible when it comes to HSA and WSA offerings, which is why we use QubeFlex 2.0 as our primary Health and Wellness Spending Account option: QubeFlex 2.0 can be added on to ANY benefit plan.

 Do company’s need to have a traditional core insurance plan in place in order to set-up a Health & Wellness spending account?

 For a traditional group insurer’s spending account, yes; for QubeFlex 2.0, NO.

 Are all claims under a Health & Wellness tax deductible for the employer?